Last updated on September 5, 2024

 Dragonlord Dromoka

 Dragonlord Dromoka was originally printed in Dragons of Tarkir.
-It was later reprinted in Double Masters 2022.
+It was later reprinted in Double Masters 2022, and it has appeared on The List.
 The set won’t change the legality of the card, so fear not.

 Wrap Up